hasmhib/unit1-2024/Project.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will to design and make a crypto wallet application for a client who is s a local trader.
+The crypto wallet will be about tracking crypto wallet transactions and is constructed using the software python.
+It will take  3 weekns to make and will be evaluated according to the criteria A.

 ** add a description of your coin and citation **